 Gary A. Letcher

 Gary Letcher* has been at the center of many of the most important environmental issues in B.C. for some 30 years.
-He was recognized by Best Lawyers in Canada as the Environmental Lawyer of the Year in Vancouver for 2012.
+He is recognized by Best Lawyers in Canada as the Environmental Lawyer of the Year in Vancouver for 2021.
 He has been recognized for environmental law since the inception of Canadian rankings in each annual edition of The International Who’s Who of Business Lawyers, Best Lawyers In Canada, Lexpert, Chambers Global and The Legal 500 Canada.